nahudalla/chat-wedevelop-training/README.md

 The code is meant to be run in a [Node.js v10](https://nodejs.org) environment and is written using the latest JavaScript features (as of writing) provided by [Babel](https://babeljs.io).

-Since this server is only meant as a practice exercise, [SQLite 3](https://sqlite.org) was chosen as database.
+[PostgreSQL](https://postgresql.org/) is used as the database engine.
 Mappings to access data were created using [Sequelize.js](https://sequelizejs.com).
+See [Configuration](#configuration) below for instructions to configure database access.

 [GraphQL](https://graphql.org) was chosen to expose an API to access the server, and was implemented using [Apollo Server](https://www.apollographql.com) on top of [Express](https://expressjs.com).

+## Configuration

+To configure database access, edit the file `src/config/config.js`.
+By default the database name `chat_wedevelop` is used and it is expected that the database exists.
+Connection options can be set through environment variables `DB_HOST`, `DB_USERNAME` and `DB_PASSWORD`.
+The server will automatically load environment variables from a `.env` file using the [dotenv](https://www.npmjs.com/package/dotenv) package.

 ## Installing and running